* Pro-independence parties win seats in blow to Madrid

 One immediate threat to dollar bulls was removed on Thursday, as the U.S. Senate approved a bill to fund the federal government through Jan.
 19 and avert agency shutdowns ahead of a Friday midnight deadline.
 The bill now goes to President Donald Trump to sign into law.

-Also underpinning the dollar, Congress approved the most significant U.S. tax code overhaul in three decades that was expected to give at least a short-term lift economic growth.
+Also underpinning the dollar, Congress approved the most significant U.S. tax code overhaul in three decades that was expected to give at least a short-term lift to already solid economic growth.